 A clinic is available to scholars who are not feeling well.
 This is not a doctor's office.
-Please do not send your scholar to school if they are not feeling well and advise them to see the nurse.
+Please do not send your scholar to school if they are not feeling well, and advise them to see the nurse.
 Please keep your scholar home and call the office to report the absence.
-However, should your scholar become ill at school, they will be sent to the clinic and adequate care will be provided.
+However, should your scholar become ill at school, they will be sent to the clinic, and adequate care will be provided.
 If it is deemed that a scholar must be sent home, a phone call will be made to the parent.
 If the parent cannot be reached, emergency contact numbers will be tried before a text message is sent.
-Any scholar that is injured while at school will also receive a call home that follows these same guidelines.
+Any scholar injured at school will receive a call home following these guidelines.
 All visits to the clinic are documented electronically via the clinic log.
 Scholars will also participate in a hearing and vision screening throughout the school year.